guicostaarantes/kickstart-nodejs-server/README.md

 # Functionalities

-- Write ES6 with linting and standardization
+- Write ES8 with linting and standardization
-  - Execute `npm run build` to tranpile your code into ES5 so it supports all versions of NodeJS.
+  - Execute `npm run build` to transpile your code into ES5 so it supports all versions of NodeJS.
   - Linting and standardization will warn you about double-quotes, bad indentation, etc, to make your code clean and tidy.
+  - ESLint rules are set to endorse async/await over promises and callbacks, throwing errors.
+Those can be changed in `package.json` if you prefer using promises (please don't prefer callbacks :) ).
 - Live reload debugging in VSCode
   - For this to work you need to open a terminal and execute `npm run debug-build`.
   - If you want live reload with no debug, simply run `npm run dev`.